We approached Trinity University's engineering program via their Senior Design course, to design a Rugged Power Generator.

 The generator had to meet weight limits & fit into a checked bag for international flight.

-The generator will power an electric fence to defend the sustenance farmers crops inside the Human Wildlife Conflict Zones.
+The generator will power a DANGLING ELECTRIC FENCE to defend the sustenance farmers crops inside the Human Wildlife Conflict Zones.

 Elephants often raid crops and gardens, making consistent produce supply in the zones difficult.